coditech0926/truffle-exercises-js/ExampleToken/README.md

 10000
 ```

-Try send some token to your friends :)
+Finally, try and send some token to your friends :)